sascommunities/sas-hackathon-boot-camp-2025/data-maker/Synthetic-Data-Generation.md

       •	Enter a project name (any name you choose) and proceed

 **Step 3: Source Data:**
-•	Use “Lending Club” data set provided within the SAS Data Maker environment
+•	Use the “Lending Club” data set provided within the SAS Data Maker environment
 •	Note these details about the dataset (Lending Club)
 •	The ‘Lending Club’ dataset is a real-world, highly imbalanced dataset containing loan application and repayment data from 2007 to 2015.
 With far more fully paid loans than defaults, it's ideal for testing classification models under imbalanced conditions.
-It includes detailed borrower and loan features, making it valuable for predicting loan default risk — a key challenge in lending and fintech.
+It includes detailed borrower and loan features, making it valuable for predicting loan default risk, a key challenge in lending and fintech.
-•	Please ensure the use of the “Lending Club” dataset provided in the SAS Data Maker environment complies with your organization's data usage policies.
+•	Please ensure that your organization's data usage policies are adhered to when using the “Lending Club” dataset provided in the SAS Data Maker environment.
 •	Select the required tables for synthetic data generation

 **Step 4: Validate Input Data**
-•	Review sample records for each table
+•	Review sample record
 •	Confirm detection of data types, column roles, properties, and PII detection

-**Step 5: Review Table Relationships**
-•	Navigate to the “Relationship View” to view and manage relationships between multiple input tables
-•	Confirm that primary and foreign key relationships are correctly inferred

-**Step 6: Configure the Generator**
+**Step 5: Configure the Generator**
 •	Go to the “Generator Setting” tab
 •	Select your preferred generator type (SMOTE, Time Series, etc.)
 •	Adjust parameters as needed
 •	Train the generator model

-**Step 7: Train the Generator**
+**Step 6: Train the Generator**
 •	Click “Train Generator”
-•	Monitor progress through the training log

-**Step 8: Evaluate the Results**
+**Step 7: Evaluate the Results**
 After training, evaluation metrics help assess the quality, similarity, and privacy of synthetic data.
-•	Review evaluation scores such as similarity, privacy risk, and utility
+•	Review evaluation scores such as similarity and privacy risk
 •	Use visual summaries to compare performance across training runs
 •	Adjust settings and retrain if needed

-**Step 9: Generate Synthetic Data**
+**Step 8: Generate Synthetic Data**
 •	Navigate to the “Generate” tab
 •	Specify the output to your chosen location
 •	Set volume and file format preferences
 •	Click “Generate”

-**Step 10: Review the Output**
+**Step 9: Review the Output**
-Generation is complete, you can now view a summary profile of the synthetic dataset.
+Generation is complete; you can now view a summary profile of the synthetic dataset.
 •	Review key metrics and visual profiles of your generated data
-•	Explore data samples and inspect logs for traceability
+•	Explore sample records for validation​

 **Thank you for exploring SAS Data Maker during the SAS Hackathon Boot Camp!
 Continue experimenting, provide feedback and share your use cases with the SAS team.**